 One-handed operation is very doable, both when putting the collar on and taking it off.
 Removal does take slightly more effort due to the spring-loaded secondary locking tab, but overall the mechanism feels smooth and controlled rather than stiff or annoying.

 That locking tab is the same one used on the Pro and Pro Magnet models, and it adds a meaningful layer of security.
-Once closed, the lever is extremely resistant to popping open, even under high-impact or high-vibration scenarios.
+Once closed, the lever is extremely resistant to popping open, even under extremely high-impact scenarios.

 Design